Seoyoung-Alice/seoyoung_portpolio/content/en/authors/admin/_index.md

 ## Monster Software Engineer to Perform Projects Based on Rapid Adaptation and Application!

-- Game production using device driver, makefile, and embedded application on Linux
+* Embedded Application Development --- Creating games on the Arm Board through the development of Device Driver and Makefile in Linux environments
-- Development of algorithm and simulation program for UAV 3D path planning using MATLAB
+* Development of Algorithm Using MATLAB --- Development of Algorithm and Simulation Program for UAV 3D path planning using MATLAB
-- Interested in programming, so I studied various languages, from compiled to interpreted languages such as C, C++, MFC, java, python, and MATLAB
+* Experiences in developing various programming languages --- I am very interested in programming, so I studied various languages, from compiled to interpreted languages such as C, C++, MFC, java, python, and MATLAB.
-- Based on the ability to analyze code quickly and accurately, I am good at developing application programming and carried out various projects such as Smart Study Room, Fish-farm monitoring app, and games using embedded Linux
+* Experience performing various projects --- Based on the ability to analyze code quickly and accurately, I am good at developing application programming and carried out various projects such as Smart Study Room, Fish-farm monitoring app, and games using Embedded Linux